 When we booked on Norwegian Cruise Lines, we were given a voucher that we can use towards any future sailing of 6 nights or longer.
 The deposit we had to pay was $250 but that amount will translate to a reduced deposit on most sailings.
 Exceptions would be suites or shorter cruises where the certificate does not apply.
 The best part about this voucher is that it is transferable to anyone else and we got an onboard credit to spend on our existing cruise.

 On Celebrity, we received a complementary upgrade, onboard credit and reduced deposit.
 On Disney we have received a reduced deposit and onboard credit.
 The onboard credits in both cases were based on the length of the cruise booked.
-With Disney, the onboard credit for 2011 sailings also will depend on the Castaway Club level you are at for that sailing.

 If you did not book with a travel agent on your current cruise, or wish to switch agencies for your future sailings, all you need to do is let the booking agent know who you wish to book with.
 They will give you a receipt for the booking and will give your travel agent a copy as well.
-It is always good to touch base with the travel agent when you return home as once in a while a fax or email doesn’t get sent to the agent.
+It is always good to touch base with the travel agent when you return home as once in a while an email doesn’t get sent to the agent.
 Also, you will want to make sure they have all your contact information.

 With Disney, if you did not use an agent or wish to change agents for your future sailing, you will have to book with Disney direct and transfer the reservation to your preferred agent after the cruise.

 Transferring a booking to a travel agent generally must be done in the first 30-60 days after booking.
 Additionally, the booking cannot be paid in full if you wish to transfer it.
 You cannot transfer a booking from one travel agency to another.